MHickey2/First_Project/TEST.md

   The site was tested on a Lenovo Laptop, an Acer Aspire Netbook and an iPhone5 on mobile.

-  Appearance and Functionality appeared consistent in all browsers on the Desktop, but on the older iPhone5 the WebP images could not be seen, on this older model safari does not support these images but in September 2020, WebP support was added in Safari version 14.
+  Appearance and Functionality appeared consistent in all browsers on the Desktop, but on the older iPhone5 the WebP images could not be seen, on this older model, Safari does not support these images but in September 2020 onward, WebP support was added in Safari version 14.
 <br/>

 ----